Provincial Reconstruction Team Helmand: Location

 The Helmand PRT was headquartered in the province's capital, Lashkar Gah.
 It operated district field offices on military bases in Gereshk, Garmsir, Sangin, Nad-e Ali, Now Zad, Marjah, Khan-e shin and Musa Qalah.
 These offices are now closed.

 Structure and staffing

 The Helmand PRT was part of the International Security Assistance Force in Afghanistan and was located within Regional Command Southwest.
-HPRT was funded by the UK, USA, Danish and Estonian Governments.
+HPRT was funded by the UK, US, Danish and Estonian governments.
 With a core team of over 100 civilian and military staff, the HPRT was one of the largest PRTs in Afghanistan.
 HPRT was a led by a civilian who outranked the British military commander in Helmand.

-UK, US and Danish District Stabilisation Teams were located in 11 of Helmand's 14 Districts.
+UK, US and Danish District Stabilisation Teams were located in 11 of Helmand's 14 districts.
 A Stabilisation Team typically comprised: civilian stabilisation advisers; civilian specialists (e.g. in agriculture); a political adviser; and working with a UK Military Stabilisation Support Team (MSST), a US Civil Affairs Team or a Danish CIMIC (Civil Military Cooperation) Support Team.
 The Stabilisation Teams worked alongside the District Regimental Battle Group or battalion headquarters to coordinate civil and military activity.